QingM-dev/subset-simulation-variance-estimation/README.md

 # subset-simulation-variance-estimation
-code for "Improved variance estimation for subset simulation by accounting for the correlation between Markov chains"
+This repository is currently under development for the paper "Improved variance estimation for subset simulation by accounting for the correlation between Markov chains
+".
+The code will be shared here soon, along with documentation and usage instructions.
+Stay tuned for updates!